Basement Renovation Guide

 |---|---|---|---|

-| No mention of permits or approvals | “We handle everything, don’t worry about permits” | Either they are not registered or they plan to skip permits entirely | Ask to see their DM trade license and registered contractor number.
-Demand the permit be applied for before work starts. |
+| No mention of permits | “We handle everything, don’t worry about permits” | Either not registered or planning to skip permits entirely | Ask to see their DM trade license and registered contractor number.
+Demand the permit be applied before work starts. |

-| One-line waterproofing quote | “Waterproofing included — AED X total” | No specification of which system, which product, how many layers, or what warranty | Demand: product name, number of coats, thickness, warranty period in writing |
+| One-line waterproofing quote | “Waterproofing included — AED X total” | No specification of system, product, coat count, or warranty | Demand: product name, number of coats, thickness, warranty period — in writing |

-| Price is dramatically lower than all others | “We will do it for half the price” | Cheaper material grade, fewer coats, unqualified labour, or scope reduction you have not been told about | Compare quotes on the same written scope.
-Lowest price on vague scope is the most expensive option long-term. |
+| Price dramatically lower than all others | “We will do it for half the price” | Cheaper material grade, fewer coats, unqualified labour, or scope reduction you haven’t been told about | Compare quotes on identical written scope — lowest price on vague scope is the most expensive option long-term |

-| Cash only with no contract | “We just need cash, no contract needed” | No legal recourse if work fails.
+| Cash only with no contract | “Just cash, no contract needed” | No legal recourse if work fails.
 Common with unlicensed contractors. | Never.
 Require a signed contract, VAT invoice, and bank transfer payment trail. |

-| No site visit before quoting | “Send photos, we will give you a price” | Quote will not reflect site reality — price will change on site day | Require a site visit before any price is finalised.
-Remote quotes for structural work are not reliable. |
+| No site visit before quoting | “Send photos, we’ll give you a price” | Quote will not reflect site reality — price will change on execution day | Require a site visit before any price is finalised |

-| Guarantee waterproofing without moisture testing | “We guarantee it won’t leak” | No professional can guarantee waterproofing without first measuring existing moisture levels and identifying ingress points | Ask: “What moisture testing will you do before applying any waterproofing?”
-If they cannot answer, walk away. |
+| No moisture testing before waterproofing | “We guarantee it won’t leak” — on day one | No professional can guarantee waterproofing without first measuring moisture levels | Ask: “What moisture readings will you take before applying?”
+If they cannot answer — walk away. |

-| No written completion timeline | “It will take a few weeks, depends on materials” | No accountability to a schedule — project will drag with no recourse | Require a signed project schedule with milestones and penalties or remedies for delay |
+| No written completion timeline | “It will take a few weeks, depends on materials” | No accountability to a schedule — project will drag with no recourse | Require a signed project schedule with milestones and remedies for delay |

-| Discourages you from getting multiple quotes | “This price is only valid today” or “Don’t go to others, they will copy our design” | Pressure sales tactic — a professional contractor welcomes fair comparison | Always get at least 3 written quotes on identical scope before committing |
+| Discourages you from getting multiple quotes | “This price is only valid today” | Pressure sales tactic — a professional contractor welcomes fair comparison | Always get at least 3 written quotes on identical scope before committing |

 8. How Revive Hub Does Basement Renovation Differently in Dubai

-| Stage | Typical Dubai contractor | Revive Hub approach | Why it matters for you |
+| Stage | Typical Dubai contractor | Revive Hub approach | Why it matters |

 |---|---|---|---|